-Current liabilities exceeded current assets at the end of 2023, mainly as a result of provisions made for some contested tax assessments.
-As disclosed in Note 24, the Group received (a) a tax assessment in February 2020 from the TRA of US\$2.2 million in relation to an audit covering the period from 2013 to 2015, (b) tax assessments in June 2022 from the TRA of US\$4.85 million in relation to audits covering the period from 2016 to 2018 and (c) tax assessments in June 2023 from the TRA of US\$3.3 million in relation to an audit covering the period from 2019 to 2020, all of which, except for some amounts agreed with the TRA to be paid, are excluded from the cash forecast as any cash outflow during the going concern period is considered unlikely based on either legal advice or the timeframes for tax cases in Tanzania.
-Additionally, development and decommissioning of the Group's assets in Tanzania is excluded from the cash forecast.
-The Group commenced discussions with the Tanzanian authorities in 2022 to return the Nyuni Area licence to the Ministry of Energy and such discussions have resulted in the Group continuing to market the licence in 2024 in an attempt to find a third-party partner willing to pursue and fund a mutually agreed re-negotiated work programme.
+Current liabilities exceeded current assets at the end of 2024, mainly as a result of provisions made for some contested tax assessments.
+As disclosed in Note 24, the Group received (a) a tax assessment in February 2020 from the TRA of US\$2.2 million in relation to an audit covering the period from 2013 to 2015, (b) tax assessments in June 2022 from the TRA of US\$4.85 million in relation to audits covering the period from 2016 to 2018, (c) tax assessments in June 2023 from the TRA of US\$3.3 million in relation to an audit covering the period from 2019 to 2020 and (d) a subsequent Demand Notice in January 2025 for some of the 2013 to 2015 and 2016 to 2018 assessments, all of which, except for some amounts expected to be payable under a payment plan to be renegotiated with the TRA, are excluded from the cash forecast as any cash outflow during the going concern period is considered unlikely based on either legal advice or the timeframes for tax cases in Tanzania.
+Additionally, development and decommissioning of the Group's assets in Tanzania is excluded from the cash forecast as any such commitments are anticipated to be outside the going concern period.
+The Group commenced discussions with the Tanzanian authorities in 2022 to return the Nvuni Area licence to the Ministry of Energy and such discussions resulted in the Group continuing to market the licence in 2024 in an attempt to find a third-party partner willing to pursue and fund a mutually agreed re-negotiated work programme.
 Even if the farm-out process is successful no capital expenditure in the period is expected to arise.
-However, a risk exists that the Group loses its objection to the tax assessments or is unable to renegotiate or defer commitments relating to development or decommissioning on its operated Licence interests during the period.
+However, a risk exists that the Group loses its objection to the tax assessments or is unable to renegotiate or defer commitments relating to development or decommissioning on its operated Licence interests during the period or that the TPDC may take action to enforce their claims to certain rights during the period.
 Consequently, the Directors note additional funding would be required to meet these potential liabilities.
-There remains significant uncertainty as regards the ability of Aminex to raise further funds, if required.
+There remains material uncertainty as regards the ability of Aminex to raise further funds, if required.

-This may result in the Company having to raise funds at whatever terms are available at the time.
+This may result in the Company having to raise funds at whatever terms are available at the time, which is not guaranteed.